-Once finalised, this plan will replace the management strategies outlined for Beatrice Islet, Busby Islet, Dudley, Nepean Bay and Pelican Lagoon conservation parks currently detailed in the Conservation Parks of Kangaroo Island Management Plan 1988.
+This plan replaces the management strategies outlined for Beatrice Islet, Busby Islet, Dudley, Nepean Bay and Pelican Lagoon conservation parks previously detailed in the Conservation Parks of Kangaroo Island Management Plan 1988.

 For the remainder of these parks, this is the first management plan prepared under Section 38 of the National Parks and Wildlife Act 1972.